jwalsh/sse-cloud-data-processing-bootcamp/README.md

 Welcome to the SSE Cloud Bootcamp targeted to staff engineers!
 This bootcamp aims to provide a foundation in streaming data and eventing systems so that you can better understand, architect, and develop solutions in this domain.
 Please visit [https://github.com/jwalsh/sse-cloud-bootcamp](https://github.com/jwalsh/sse-cloud-bootcamp) for the latest updates and information.

-## Historical Context: Relational Algebra

-Relational Algebra forms the basis of relational databases, which have been the backbone of traditional data storage and management systems since the 1970s.
-Proposed by Edgar F. Codd, relational algebra is a formal theoretical foundation for manipulating data using tuples, attributes, and relations.
-It introduces operations like selection, projection, and join that allow developers and analysts to interact with structured data sets.

-Over time, relational databases have evolved to adapt to the growing data needs and provide greater efficiency, scalability, and robustness.
-However, as our systems generate enormous amounts of streaming data from IoT devices, social media, and other real-time sources, the need for event-driven architectures and streaming data systems has become more critical than ever.

 ## Goal of the Bootcamp

 This bootcamp is designed for staff engineers to: